knightrider2010/qr-code-generator/README.md

 # QR Code Generator
-A GitHub Action that generates a QR Code and returns base64 Data
+A GitHub Action that generates a QR Code and returns base64 Data + Ascii Representation of the QR Code

 ## :arrow_forward: Usage
 ```yml